erinmikailstaples/stripe-agents/SETUP.md

 # Setup Guide: Stripe Agent with Galileo Integration

-This guide will walk you through setting up the Stripe Agent with Galileo monitoring step by step.
+This guide will walk you through setting up the Stripe Agent with Galileo Agent Reliability step by step.
 This is designed for beginners - no prior experience with AI agents required!

 ## 🎯 Quick Start (5 minutes)